 I learned that one program facilitated for several weeks will not effect the change I envisioned.
 It is imperative that character education becomes a shared responsibility that is integrated into every aspect of a child’s life.
 As a result, the L.E.A.P.
 Program evolved into a progressive method for connecting teachers, parents, coaches and communities.
 Think, villages!

 I believe a good program is never complete, as I’m always learning, growing and investigating.
-In 2014, I wanted to delve deeper to learn what would be most effective in transforming the culture of a school.
+In 2014, I wanted to delve deeper to learn what would be most effective in transforming the culture of a community.
 I became a Massachusetts Certified teacher in the area of Health/Family & Consumer Sciences to learn, grow and investigate.
-I also received a certification in Children’s Yoga & Mindfulness, which helped me understand the importance of present moment living for children (and grown-ups!), and the incredible physical and emotional health benefits of this practice.
+I also received a certification in Children’s Yoga & Mindfulness, in addition to extensive self-study and research, which helped me understand the importance of present moment living for children (and grown-ups!), and the incredible physical and emotional health benefits of this practice.
 These transformative practices just might be the key to real change in building strong, positive students (and their caretakers!)